pekkah/tanka-graphql-samples/README.md

 Simple chat application with channels and messages.

-Use
-s queries, mutations and subscriptions.
+Uses queries, mutations and subscriptions.
 Subscriptions use `graphql-ws` -protocol.

 ## Running the app

-App is built with Asp.NET Core backend and Preact frontend.
+App is built with ASP.NET Core backend and Preact frontend.
 Backend acts as both API and host for the frontend.

 ### Prerequisites

+- .NET 9.0 SDK or later
+- Node.js 22.12.0 or later (required for Vite 7)
 - Application uses GitHub authentication and you must provide your own ClientId and ClientSecret in the `appsettings.Local.json` -configuration file.
-- Application uses Node.js and npm to build the frontend.
-You must have Node.js installed on your machine.
+- Application uses Node.js and npm to build the frontend

 ### Running the app